 What Can You Do with an Aeronautics Degree?

 Careers in the aeronautics field are quite diverse.
-Most people think of commercial airline pilots or other types of pilots when it comes to aeronautics.
-However, the field has many other careers that won’t take you off the ground.
-This includes careers like aircraft maintenance technicians, dispatchers, and air traffic controllers.
-Of course, most people are familiar with aeronautics careers like pilots and aircraft technicians, however, there are still more professions that fall within the aeronautics category.
+Most people think of commercial airline and other types of pilots when it comes to aeronautics.
+However, the field has many other careers that will keep your feet on solid ground.
 These careers include:

 - Flight engineer